NewAmazingPVP/AutoUpdateViaVersion/README.md

 Restart the server.
 AutoUpdateViaVersion does not require any configuration or setup.
 Once installed, it will automatically update ViaVersion to the most recent successful build whenever the server starts.

+# Note
+Please be aware that this plugin currently needs the server to be started twice—once to install the plugin and again to actually load it.
+I am, however, working on a different approach to enable the plugin to install and function with just one server restart.

 # License
 AutoUpdateViaVersion is released under the MIT License.
 See the LICENSE file for more information.